keleviss/playlyst/README.md

-Thank you for checking out Playify! 🎶 Happy streaming!
+Thank you for checking out Playlyst! 🎶 Happy streaming!